Tailnet lock white paper

 This section gives an overview of the cryptography used in tailnet lock, and why it was chosen.

 In designing tailnet lock, we wanted to use modern, stable cryptography.
-To that end, we chose the following primitives:
+To that end, we chose to use the following primitives.

 BLAKE2 is used for generating digests of AUMs

 Tailnet lock generates digests of tailnet lock state changes using BLAKE2.
 These hashes are used to describe authority update messages (in the same manner that a commit hash in Git describes a specific change in a repository).
-BLAKE2 was chosen due to its status as a proven replacement for older hash functions (such as SHA1), with reasonable security and speed properties (preimage resistance and indifferentiability).
+BLAKE2 was chosen due to its status as a proven replacement for older hash functions (such as SHA1), with reasonable security properties (preimage resistance and indifferentiability) and speed.

 Ed25519 keys are used for signing operations